andydunn101/mdsadiscog/README.md

 - Not all Miles Davis recordings have been included.
 Further upgrades would include live recordings and box sets
 - A search facility to identify which tracks are on which recording.
 - Add pagination or cover flow to improve ease of use.
+- Centring of Audio Text and player for iPad and each browser.

 ## Technologies Used